-When Baby Boomers bought their first homes, they expected them to come with never-ending honey-do lists.
-Backyards would need to be mowed, siding would need to be painted, and all those rooms for the growing family would need to be cleaned and maintained.
-Now that these same Baby Boomers are reaching retirement with empty nests, they are often ready for a low-maintenance or maintenance-free lifestyle.
+When many baby boomers bought their first homes, they might have expected them to come with never-ending to-do lists.
+Backyards need to be mowed, siding needs to be painted, and all those rooms for the growing family need to be cleaned and maintained.
+Now that these same active adults are reaching retirement with empty nests, they are often ready for a low-maintenance or maintenance-free lifestyle.

 Some active adults choose to go very low-maintenance by living in an apartment or apartment-style condominium.
 They have no yard to worry about, and the building’s exterior maintenance is the responsibility of the community.
 Depending on the situation, systems for heating and cooling may be the responsibility of the condo’s homeowner or be treated as part of the building.

 Low-Maintenance Attached Homes

 Townhouses or attached villas offer a bit more privacy for those who would rather not live in an apartment building or condo.
 The number of attached homes in a single building varies.
 Many active adult communities offer duplex (two) or quad-style (four) attached homes.
 Attached homes generally have smaller yards, offering some outdoor space without the hassle of tending a larger yard.

 Regardless of the type of home, active adult communities frequently include yard work (mowing, trimming, and general maintenance) and snow removal as part of the monthly homeowners' association fees.
 This can include single-family homes, making them a popular choice with older adults who want the privacy of a detached home without the upkeep of a yard.

 Whether active adults choose a single-family home or an attached home, they may opt to live in a community that covers all of their home’s exterior maintenance.
 This would include the repair and maintenance of the home’s roof, siding, and other exterior items, as well as yard work and snow removal.